junliu724515/org-analyzer/messages/data-dictionary.generate.md

 # flags.exclude-managed-prefixes.summary

-The -x, --exclude-managed-prefixes flag, with a default value of null, allows you to specify certain managed package prefixes (comma separated) to exclude from the operation.
-When used, it overrides the --include-all-managed flag by removing the specified packages from the managed components being included.
+Specifies certain managed package prefixes (comma-separated) to exclude from the operation.
+This flag overrides the --include-all-managed flag, removing the specified packages from the managed components being included.
+Default value is null.

 # flags.include-managed-prefixes.summary

-The -l, --include-managed-prefixes flag, with a default value of null, allows you to specify specific managed package prefixes (comma separated) to include in the operation.
-When this flag is used, it overrides the --include-all-managed flag, ensuring that only the specified managed packages are included.
+Specifies specific managed package prefixes (comma-separated) to include in the operation.
+This flag overrides the --include-all-managed flag, ensuring only the specified managed packages are included.
+Default value is null.

 # flags.sobjects.summary

-The -s, --sobjects flag allows you to specify particular Salesforce objects (comma separated) to include in the operation, overriding the --include-all-managed flag if use.
+Specifies particular Salesforce objects (comma-separated) to include in the operation.
+This flag overrides the --include-all-managed flag if used.

 # flags.dir.summary